• Skip to primary navigation

 Ready to eat

-Having made these a few times I would suggest you lean toward baking them in a rectangular pan.
-The round pans are pretty but you have extra steps to make sure the center bun is thoroughly cooked.
+1. Having made these a few times, I would suggest you lean toward baking them in a rectangular pan.
+The round pans are pretty, but you have extra steps to make sure the center bun is thoroughly cooked.
 It is a bit tricky to ensure the center bun is properly baked without the outer buns getting overly brown.
+Either pan shape, you are safest to use an Instant-read thermometer and check for 190 degrees internal temperature in the middle of your pan.

-You can freeze the buns for future baking after you cut the dough into slices.
+2. You can freeze the buns for future baking after you cut the dough into slices.
 Don't let them do the second rise.
-When ready to bake, thaw the buns, allow them to come to room temperature and rise to double their size.
+When ready to bake, thaw the buns, allow them to come to room temperature, and rise to double their size.
 This will take a few hours.
 Bake the same as for fresh buns.

 Pineapple cream cheese bun on a plate with a cup of coffee off to the side.